 All students experience challenges with concentration, sitting still and following directions in class but for students with Attention Deficit Hyperactivity Disorder (ADHD), these challenges can be much more frequent and have a significant impact on their learning.
-Their difficulties with inattention, hyperactivity and/or impulsivity means that students with ADHD may find tasks that require sustained effort, organisation and self-regulation more challenging than their peers.
+Their difficulties with inattention, hyperactivity and/or impulsivity means that students with ADHD can find tasks that require sustained effort, organisation and self-regulation more challenging than their peers.

 When students with ADHD aren’t able to achieve the same results as their peers in the classroom, they may become overwhelmed, impatient or frustrated, which can lead to disruptive behaviours such as talking out of turn or moving around without permission.
 It is important to recognise that these behaviours aren’t an act of defiance, but a sign that your student may need additional supports or strategies put in place.

-While children with ADHD can have difficulty concentrating during classroom discussions or activities, they have strengths in other areas such as creative thinking, problem-solving, hands-on working and the ability to hyper-focus on topics that interest them.
+While children with ADHD can have difficulty with some aspects of learning, they can have strengths in other areas such as creative thinking, problem-solving, hands-on working and the ability to hyper-focus on topics that interest them.
 By adapting your teaching methods and lesson structure to work with their strengths, you will give them the best opportunity to learn with their peers.
-Making these small adjustments can benefit all students, not just those with ADHD.
-Here are some simple strategies you can implement in the classroom that will help students with ADHD thrive.

-Set clear rules
+Set clear classroom rules

 When communicating classroom rules, keep language positive by telling students what they should do rather than what they should not do.
 Instead of saying: “No loud talking”, try saying, “Sit down and work quietly”.
+Displaying visuals, such as volume meter chart in this case, can help students better understand the expectations.

 Establish a classroom routine

 Children with ADHD thrive in familiar and structured environments so a daily classroom routine can help students feel more prepared for the lesson ahead and give them more opportunity to concentrate on each task.
+Try using a visual schedule with removable cards that can be changed to show the expectations for the lesson your are starting.
+Using transitional cues such as a chime sound can also help students with ADHD to redirect their attention for the next activity.

 Use visual aids